-The majority of putters these days come with some form of insert in the face.
-These really took off in the mid 90s.
+The majority of putters these days come with some form of an insert in the face.
+These really took off in the mid-90s.
 The main selling point of face inserts is that they are made from soft materials and therefore offer better feedback to the player.
-This is especially true if you use a harder distance type ball.
+This is especially true if you use a hard, distance-type ball.

 Where to Buy?